 A student shall have completed all requirements for graduation as set forth by the Camdenton R-III Board of Education in order to participate in Honors Day and graduation ceremonies.
 Example: If a student fails a course the second semester, fails to complete a correspondence course, or fails their Missouri Option Exam, he or she will not be allowed to participate in graduation ceremonies.
 The student will receive his/her diploma only after completion of all requirements.
-In addition to these requirements, any student wishing to take part in commencement exercises and enrolled in the Missouri Option program through Horizons must take their exam prior to April 15th to ensure adequate time for results to be received and communicated to Camdenton High School.
-A student may choose to test after April 15th; however, he/she will not be eligible to take part in the Camdenton High School graduation ceremony and will receive their diploma after verification of a passing score on the Missouri Option exam is received by the Horizons' Director.
+In addition to these requirements, any student wishing to take part in commencement exercises and enrolled in the Missouri Option program through Horizons must take their exam one week prior to graduation to ensure adequate time for results to be received and communicated to Camdenton High School.
+A student may choose to test after the one week deadline; however, that student will not be eligible to take part in the Camdenton High School graduation ceremony and will receive his/her diploma after verification of a passing score on the Missouri Option exam is received by the Horizons' Director.
 A student transferring to Camdenton from another district must complete a minimum of the last semester of the senior year in order to graduate and receive a Camdenton diploma.